The subscription migration feature provides a powerful way for you to manage the way customers' services evolve.

 - Now - The migration will occur as soon as you finish the wizard.
 The source subscription will be in "migrated" status, and the new subscription will be active.

-- On next billing period - The migration will occur on the source subscription's next billing period.
+- On the next billing period - The migration will occur on the source subscription's next billing period.

-- On specific date - Choose a date on which the migration will be scheduled.
+- On a specific date - Choose a date on which the migration will be scheduled.
 For example, this can be particularly handy for setting up a 14-day free trial.

-Note: if you migrate on the next billing period or specific date, click Done to complete the migration schedule.
+Note: If you migrate on the next billing period or specific date, click Done to complete the migration schedule.